Skip

 What are tab stops?

-Tab stops.
-The way you’d use them in a word processor; its name originating from mechanical gears in typewriters that would stop the carriage at certain positions when the tab key is pressed.
+Tab stops, the way you’d use them in a word processor.
+Their name originating from the admittedly uninspiredly named ā€œtabsā€ in typewriters that would stop the carriage at certain positions.

 Making tab stops visible